Piasy/AndroidCodeQualityConfig/README.md

   +  step 3. `apply from: '../AndroidCodeQualityConfig/quality.gradle'` for android module then run `gradle check`
   +  step 4. no more step 4 :).

-If you have many modules, you can add below code into your root project's `build.gradle` and skip step 3:
+If you have many modules, you have another option:

++ step 3. add below code into your root project's `build.gradle`:

 ``` gradle
 subprojects {